bank-vaults/bank-vaults.dev/docs/tips-and-tricks/_index.md

 ## Login to the Vault web UI

 To login to the Vault web UI,  you can use the root token, or any configured authentication backend.
+## Can changing the vault CR delete the Vault instance and data?

+Bank-Vaults never ever deletes the Vault instance from the cluster.
+However, if you delete the Vault CR, then the Kubernetes garbage controller deletes the vault pods.
+You are recommended to [keep backups](/docs/bank-vaults/backup/).